Which hardware to run Home Assistant on?

 “Home automations with Home Assistant” you heard about it, you read about it, and it all sounds as the holy grail!
 You’ve made the choice to dive into the rabbit hole called “Home Assistant” (aka HA).

-Or if you’re already running Home Assistant on a Raspberry, but it will now become a bit slower and want to upgrade to something more powerful but don’t want to spend a fortune on it.
-Then you’re there at the right place to find out which hardware is the best for you.
+Or if you’re already running Home Assistant on a Raspberry, but it will now become a bit slower, and you want to upgrade to something more powerful but don’t want to spend a fortune on it.
+Then you’re here at the right place to find out which hardware could be the best for you.

 Then comes the question: On which hardware should I run it?